 Set the management agent's cluster logging level.
-This has the same effect as using the --log-level option; however, unlike the option, this command can be used at run time and does not require a restart of mcmd.
-Issuing this command overrides any value for --log-level set on the command line or in the agent configuration file.
+This has the same effect as using the logger level option; however, unlike the option, this command can be used at run time and does not require a restart of mcmd.
+Issuing this command overrides any value for level set in the agent configuration file.